Skip to main content

 Due to their tiny size, Argentine ants are very good at squeezing through even the smallest gaps to get inside your home.
 One of the best things to do to keep out Argentine ants is prevention.

-Try these tips below:
+Try these ant prevention tips below:

 • Remove open food sources